pzaino/thecrowler/doc/crowler_agents_reference.md

 return `accepted`, `score`, and `reason`, with optional `source_overrides`, `tags`, and `metadata`.
 Source overrides are intentionally limited to `name`, `priority`, `restricted`, `flags`, and `source_config` so plugins cannot change candidate URL, category, user ownership, or seed linkage.
+The seed-level default comes from `InformationSeed.config.source_config`; a plugin should return a complete replacement in `source_overrides.source_config` when the crawl config must use `params.candidate.url` or other candidate-specific values.

 The Information Seed runner enforces the configured plugin timeout, maximum JSON output size, output schema validation, and safe override validation before it